 Located in downtown Espanola, this adaptive reuse project transforms a former fitness facility into a vibrant community café and creative hub for local youth.
-Designed as a welcoming after-school destination, the space provides opportunities to gather, learn, create, and connect through coffee, snacks, workshops, and art programming.
+Designed as a welcoming after-work or school destination, the space provides opportunities to gather, learn, create, and connect through coffee, snacks, workshops, and art programming.

 The renovation reimagines the existing interior through a warm, Scandinavian-inspired palette of natural wood tones, simple materials, and carefully considered lighting.
 A new café bar serves as the social heart of the project, creating a comfortable and inviting environment that brings an elevated hospitality experience to the main street of a Northern Ontario community.
 Beyond the café, a dedicated painting studio supports classes, creative programming, and community events, extending the building's role as a place for learning and self-expression.